-Any changes we make to a query or script in the Command window are automatically made to the query or script component - there is no need to "save" the changes we make.
+Double-clicking an existing query or script opens it in a Command window.
+Any changes we make to an existing query or script that has been opened in a Command window are automatically made to the query or script component - there is no need to "save" the changes we make.
 If we open a query or script in a Command window, make changes and then close the Command window, the next time we open that query or script component the changes we made will be in there.

 Command windows will pop open automatically when we open a query or a script component in the project pane by double-clicking on it, to allow us to edit that query or script.